 using Gadfly

-In order to price the autocallable bonds, we need to simulate the underlying assets.
++In order to price the autocallable bonds, we need to simulate the underlying assets.
 Let's go ahead and set up the simulation first, as this lays the foundation for what we're trying to do.
 We're going to use JNJ as the basis for our simulation.
 This implies the following parameters:

 +We additionally define some parameters for simulation:

-: The number of steps to simulate in a yearS0 = 102.2
++T: The number of years to simulatem: The number of paths to simulaten: The number of steps to simulate in a yearS0 = 102.2

 +nominal = 100